Koufax–Drysdale holdout: Aftermath

 The holdout and long layoff ended up badly affecting Drysdale's performance during the 1966 season.
 He went 13–16 on the year with an earned run average of 3.42, his worst since the Dodgers moved to Dodger Stadium.
-On the other hand, Koufax turned in what was arguable the best season of his career, leading both leagues in wins, ERA, and strikeouts, winning his third Triple Crown en route to a third unanimous Cy Young Award.
+On the other hand, Koufax turned in what was arguably the best season of his career, leading both leagues in wins, ERA, and strikeouts, winning his third Triple Crown en route to a third unanimous Cy Young Award.

-The Los Angeles Dodgers went on to win the pennant after a tight pennant race but lost the World Series in four straight against the Baltimore Orioles, with Drysdale losing Games 1 and 4 and Koufax losing Game 2 due to lack of offence and bad defensive play behind them.
+The Los Angeles Dodgers went on to win the pennant after a tight pennant race but lost the World Series in four straight against the Baltimore Orioles, with Drysdale losing Games 1 and 4 and Koufax losing Game 2 due to lack of offense and bad defensive play behind them.

 Koufax announced his retirement a few weeks after the end of the World Series, citing the chronic pain in his pitching arm as the reason.
 Notably, he refused Buzzie Bavasi's request to delay his announcement in order to facilitate a few trade deals in favor of the Dodgers or at least wait until owner Walter O'Malley returned from the Dodgers' trip to Japan.
 As a result, during the press conference in the Beverly Wilshire Hotel, nobody from the Dodgers was present.

 In a Sports Illustrated story from May 1967, Bavasi would brush off the holdout as nothing more than a publicity stunt, saying that "since one of the two was the greatest pitcher I've ever seen (and possibly the greatest anybody has ever seen), the gimmick worked."
 He also notably downplayed the pain in which Koufax had pitched with during the last years of his career: "Sandy did not suffer agonizing pain while he was pitching, and he never said he did, either." and criticized him for how he chose to retire.